nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/12 - Argument structure in clinical populations.md

 1. No thematic relation > 8.5%
 2. one-place predicate > 23%
-3. two-place predicate < 41%
+3. two-place predicate &lt; 41%
-4. three-place predicate < 7%
+4. three-place predicate &lt; 7%
 5. Omission of obligatory arguments > 2% of sentences Use of adverbials / complexity of phrases did not distinguish groups.

 ### b.
 Difficulties with verb representations